- Alumni & Donors

 In order to fit with the sector's job market, the programme is based on a comparative approach and offers two different tracks:

 The unique multidisciplinary approach of this policy stream trains students to implement integrative problem solving for complex global and domestic health issues, as well as attain integrative understandings of diseases and conditions that afflict developing and developed countries.
-In response to a sector which demands creativity and innovation, this policy stream provides a future generation of professionals with the necessary tools, knowledge, and know-how.

-- Health in a Global Perspective
+- Health: a Global Perspective

 - Biostatistics and Epidemiology

-- Digital Health Innovation and Industries
+- Digital Innovation and Solutions in Healthcare Industry

 Graduates from this policy stream pursue careers in a variety of important positions in the health domain, from hospital sectors, public and private, consulting agencies, health agencies, administrations, industries, or in international organizations specialized in the field of health, as well as other community-based and research/academic institutions across the globe.